SehuiJang/kotlin_exercise/kotlin-in-action/chapter-02/code-09/README.md

 ### `when` must be exhaustive!
 - Note that this when expression is _**exhaustive**_.
   - In the `when` expression of the above code, branches are defined for every possible value of the subject.
+Thus, **it is exhaustive**.
   - In other words, *all possible paths* produce and return a value.